Is the U.S. Gun Homicide Rate Really That High?

+In 2017, the latest year statistics were available, 15,129 people were killed by murder in the United States — 10,982 were by firearm [source: FBI].
 Whether that rate seems high to you depends upon your perspective.
-The U.S. isn't the country with the most gun murders, by any stretch -- that would be the tiny Central American nation of Honduras, which has 68.4 gun killings per 100,000 people, which is 19 times the U.S. rate.
-And there are a bunch of other countries with higher rates than the U.S., such as Mexico, Colombia, the Philippines and South Africa [source: UNODC].
-But those places tend to be developing countries where law and order is weak, or else places with political unrest.
+The U.S. isn't the country with the most gun murders, by any stretch — that would be South American nation of Brazil, which had more than 63,000 murders in 2017.
+And Mexico and South Africa also had higher murder rates than the U.S. in 2017.
+But those places tend to be developing countries where law and order is weak, or places with political unrest.
 Compared to other industrialized democracies, the U.S. gun homicide rate is through the roof.
-It's more than four times the rate in Italy, six times that of Canada and about 30 times the gun homicide rate in Great Britain or France [source: Newcomb].
+It's more than 12 times the rate in Italy, seven times that of Canada and about 30 times the gun homicide rate in Great Britain or France [source: Fox].

 So here's another question: Would the crime rate in the U.S. be lower if there were fewer guns available?
 Again it depends on which study you consult.
-Burglary and assault rates are higher in Britain than in the U.S., but homicide rates are much lower [source: Civitas Crime].
-The UN Global Study on Homicide (by any weapon) put the British homicide rate at 1.2 per 100,000 while the U.S. rate was 4.6 per 100,000 [source: UNODC].
+Burglary and assault rates were higher in Britain in 2012 than in the U.S., but homicide rates were much lower [source: Civitas Crime].
+The U.N.
+Global Study on Homicide (by any weapon) put the British homicide rate at 1.2 per 100,000 while the U.S. rate was 4.6 per 100,000 [source: UNODC].
 "While the specific relationship between firearm availability and homicide is complex, it appears that a vicious circle connects firearm availability and higher homicide levels," the study explains.